Mirantis/hmc/README.md

 Then follow the [Deploy a managed cluster](#deploy-a-managed-cluster) guide to create a managed cluster.

 > Note: The HMC installation using Kubernetes manifests does not allow customization of the deployment.
-To apply a custom HMC configuration, install HMC using the Helm chart.
+> To apply a custom HMC configuration, install HMC using the Helm chart.
-> deployment.
-If the custom HMC configuration should be applied, install HMC using
-> the Helm chart.

 ### Development guide